h5bp/Front-end-Developer-Interview-Questions/README.md

 * Any familiarity with styling SVG?
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?
-(SASS, Compass, Stylus, LESS)
+(Sass, Compass, Stylus, LESS)
   * If so, describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
   * Webfonts (font services like: Google Webfonts, Typekit etc.)